tromey/emacs-ffi/README.md

 This is a simple FFI for Emacs.
 It is based on libffi and relies on the dynamic modules work to be loaded into Emacs.

-This is very preliminary.
 I'd appreciate your feedback, either via email or issues on github.

 # Types

-Currently the library only supports primitive types for arguments and return types.
-Structure types will be supported some day.
+Currently the library supports primitive and structure types for arguments and return types.

 Primitive types are described using keywords: